arvidn/libtorrent/docs/manual.rst

 ``proxy_password`` the password string for the http proxy.

 ``user_agent`` this is the client identification to the tracker.
-It will be followed by the string "(libtorrent)" to identify that this library is being used.
-This should be set to your client's name and version number.
+The recommended format of this string is:
+"ClientName/ClientVersion libtorrent/libtorrentVersion".
 This name will not only be used when making HTTP requests, but also when sending extended headers to peers that support that extension.